RetroMaximus/devenv/README.md

     Create a new issue with details about your problem

 Note: This setup is designed for Raspberry Pi OS Lite (64-bit) but should work on other Debian-based distributions with minimal adjustments.
+Language availability may vary based on architecture.